microsoft/z3guide/website/docs-programming/02 - Z3 Python - Readonly/01 - Introduction.md

 The following example proves the deMorgan's law.

 The following example redefines the Z3Py function `prove` that receives a formula as a parameter.
-This function creates a solver, adds/asserts the negation of the formula, and check if the negation is unsatisfiable.
+This function creates a solver, adds/asserts the negation of the formula, and checks if the negation is unsatisfiable.
 The implementation of this function is a simpler version of the Z3Py command `prove`.

 ```z3-py